HwaiTengTeoh/Fetal-Health-Status-Prediction-and-Analysis/data/README.md

 The original CTG dataset is shared here: https://archive.ics.uci.edu/ml/datasets/cardiotocography

 ### Processed Data
+The raw data is preprocessed differently as shown below:

 | Dataset |	Treatment for Categorical Data |	Treatment for Numerical Data |
 | :-: | :-: | :-: |